 we will get digits as column names.
 This, unfortunately, makes working with the Pandas dataframe a bit annoying.

-Luckily, we can pass a list of column names
+Luckily, we can pass a list of columns names

 as an argument.
-Finally, as the example, xlsx file contains column names we skip the first row using skiprows
+Finally, as an example, xlsx file contains column names we skip the first row using skiprows

 .
 Note, skiprows can be used to skip more than one row.
-Just add a list with the row numbers that are to be skipped.
+Simply add a list with the row numbers that should be skipped.

 Here is another example of how to read an Excel file using Python Pandas: